Jewish population by city: Jewish population by city proper

 Haredi Jewish residents in Brooklyn, and home to the US largest Jewish community, which with over 561,000 adherents living in the borough, is greater than Tel Aviv.

 New York City is home to the largest Jewish community in any city proper in the world.
 In 2011, according to the UJA-Federation of New York, the five boroughs of New York City proper was home to 1,086,000 Jews, representing 13% of the city's population.
-In 2023, 960,000 Jews live in the city, nearly half of them live in Brooklyn.
+As of 2023, 960,000 Jews live in the city, with nearly half of them living in Brooklyn.

 Census enumerations in many countries do not record religious or ethnic background, leading to a lack of certainty regarding the exact numbers of Jewish adherents.
 Therefore, the following list of cities ranked by Jewish population is not complete.
 In particular, it excludes many Jewish-majority cities in Israel.
 Many of the U.S. cities have their data sourced from the Jewish Data Bank, which records population statistics for service areas that encompass many counties in a metropolitan area.